Pierre-Sassoulas/grey-handling/README.rst

 You can give 4 leather skins worth 20 copper for 3 rocks worth 30 coppers.
 You do not throw anything and you can compensate Alice for her 3 rocks.
-The addon will suggest 10 coppers, but you could give more because you would have to throw at least 20 coppers if Alice refuse your offer.
+The addon will suggest 10 coppers, but you could give more because you would have to throw at least 20 coppers if Alice refuses your offer.
 The addon does not suggest that Alice give you her skin the trade would not be very fair for her but you could compensate more.